 Practicing Exclusively Family Law Since 2011

-(1) You Will Probably Regret Not Hiring a Divorce Attorney
+You Will Probably Regret Not Hiring a Family Lawyer

-My answer stems from the dozens of self-representing (pro-se) divorce litigants that have sought my help to modify an unfavorable divorce judgment.
-Within ten minutes of consulting with these individuals, I can usually identify exactly where the opposing spouse’s divorce attorney exploited their lack of understanding of the law and judicial precedents.
+My answer stems from the dozens of self-representing (pro-se) divorce litigants that have sought my help to modify an unfavorable divorce ruling.
+Within ten minutes of consulting with these prospective clients, I can usually identify exactly where the opposing spouse’s family lawyer exploited their lack of understanding of the law and judicial precedents.

 (1) Florida Divorce Law Is Much More Complex Than You Think

 Countless numbers of legal issues can arise in a divorce.
 Even experienced family law attorneys do not always identify all of the issues in a particular case.
 How can someone who is not a family lawyer expect to be able to pinpoint and effectively address all of them?

 Even if you dutifully research the statutes and pertinent case law and become somewhat fluent in “legalese,” you will still be unfamiliar with the procedural and administrative practices that vary among the different counties.
 Procedure can be as important as substance in all areas of family law.
-You do not become familiar with family court procedures until you have been through a few divorce cases, the way an experienced divorce attorney has.
+You do not become familiar with family court procedures until you have been through a few divorce cases, the way an experienced family law attorney has.

 Ask yourself: Would you feel confident diagnosing and treating your illness?
 Unless you are a medical doctor, probably not.
-The same logic applies to representing yourself in a divorce.
+The same logic applies to representing yourself in a family court.

 (2) Divorces Are Too Emotional for Self-Representation

 Abraham Lincoln once said: "He who represents himself has a fool for a client."
 He directed this quote at lawyers because even they do not possess the requisite objectivity to represent themselves effectively.

 What makes you think that you can view your own divorce with the level of detachment necessary to make decisions with long-term implications.
 I have seen even the most intelligent and rational clients act impulsively during their divorces.
 Like most family law cases, divorces are too fraught with emotion for a spouses to make objective decisions about their own cases.